Coupling of plasmons to the two-magnon continuum in antiferromagnets: Results

 We now consider the quasi-2D AFM, and show the resulting plasmon spectral function in \cref{fig:cuprate}, considering the propagation of plasmons along $ x$ and $ y$.
 As before, the white dotted line indicates the bare plasmon dispersion and the lower and upper edges of the spin-zero two-magnon continuum are indicated by the horizontal white lines.

-From the plasmon spectral function in \subfigref{fig:cuprate}{(b)} we observe that the plasmon again strongly decays as it enters the Van Hove singularity in the spin-zero two-magnon DOS, similar to the results obtained for the Rutile AFM.
-Above the continuum, the plasmon is again renormalized.
+From the plasmon spectral function in \subfigref{fig:cuprate}{(b)} we observe that the plasmon again strongly decays as its frequency matches the Van Hove singularity in the spin-zero two-magnon DOS, similar to the results obtained for the Rutile AFM.
+For plasmon frequencies above the continuum, the plasmon is again renormalized.
 This therefore qualitatively reproduces the results for the three-dimensional Rutile-based AFM.
-Note again that we have restricted ourselves to the weak-coupling regime, but the strong-coupling regime can again be easily reached with a slightly stronger polarization strength.
+Note again that we have restricted ourselves to remain in the ultrastrong coupling regime, but the deep-strong coupling regime can again be easily reached with a slightly higher polarization strength.
 We also stress here that it is difficult to make direct comparisons between the rutile and quasi-2D AFM, since they are different models.

 The polarization is invariant under rotation in the plane, and thus the plasmon self-energy is identical for all propagation directions---as can also be seen by comparing the propagation along $x$ and $y$ in \subfigref{fig:cuprate}{(b)}.